GatorCogitate/project_manager_info/teams_roster.md

 ## Individual Metrics

-- How many comments did an individual make?
+- How many commits did an individual make?
 - How many lines of code did an individual add, modify and delete?

 1. Madelyn Kapfhammer (Project Manager)